14 Top-Rated Tourist Attractions in Whitehorse

-Home to 25,000 people-more than half the total population of the Yukon, Whitehorse has grown into a major center for arts and culture in recent years.
-The small but lively territory capital is a hub of the north, standing at the intersection of the Alaska and Klondike Highways, only about 80 kilometers north of the provincial border with British Columbia.
+Home to 25,000 people-more than half the total population of the Yukon- Whitehorse has grown into a major center for arts and culture in recent years.
+The small but lively territory capital is a hub of the north, standing at the intersection of the Alaska and Klondike Highways, and only about 80 kilometers north of the provincial border with British Columbia.
 Find the best things to do in this small but fascinating city with our list of the top tourist attractions in Whitehorse.

 See also: Where to Stay in Whitehorse